chris-horner/chris-horner.com/content/post/intent-filters-and-custom-tabs.md

 informed me that deep linking wasn't working as expected.
 Apparently after tapping on a URL it was simply opening the browser and never launching our app.
 I asked the standard set of questions any Android developer might ask:

-- What device as you using?
+- What device are you using?
 Is it a Samsung?
 - What version of Android is it running?
 - Did you tell the OS to always open these links with the browser?